ikmb/esga/docs/usage.md

 Species model for Augustus.
 A list of valid identifiers can be found [here](https://github.com/Gaius-Augustus/Augustus/blob/master/docs/RUNNING-AUGUSTUS.md).

 #### `--aug_config` [ default = 'assets/augustus/augustus_default.cfg' ]
-Location of Augustus configuration file.
-By default, this pipeline uses config file that we found to work well for predicting gene models in mammalian genomes using the kinds of extrinsic hints constructed by this pipeline.
+Location of Augustus extinsic hint configuration file.
+By default, this pipeline uses a config file that we found to work well for predicting gene models in mammalian genomes using the kinds of extrinsic hints constructed by this pipeline.
+However, you can pass your own option.
+However, you should start from our template to make sure that the types of hints match the ones seen by Augustus.

 #### `--aug_options` [ default = "" ]
 Augustus has numerous options, not all of which are exposed through our pipeline.
 If you have good reason to use a specific command line flag that is not configurable through ESGA, you can use this option to set it manually.